 3. Turkey (Spring and Youth) permits will be site specific, issued through the regular statewide drawing.
 Hunters must obtain a free registration permit.
 This permit must be displayed in the windshield while hunting.
 You must park in the designated parking lots.
 Boat access is permissible.
 Your site registration permit must be in your immediate possession.

 4. Squirrel hunting is Statewide opening to September 30 and the day after the close of archery deer to statewide close.
-You may use air rifles .25 caliber or smaller.
+You may use shotguns or air rifles .25 caliber or smaller.
 The Red squirrel, a protected species, is found on the area.
 Do not shoot this small tree squirrel.

 5. Waterfowl hunting is closed during the firearm deer seasons; Duck and goose season are only allowed during the central duck and Canada goose seasons respectively.
 No early duck or goose hunting is allowed, nor snow goose hunting past the close of the central Canada goose hunting season.
 Hunting is permitted within 10 feet of marked blind sites from boat blind or portable ground blind only.
 No device may be used to cut or pierce the bark of a tree.
 No more than 3 persons may occupy a blind.
 No on site cutting of local plants to build or brush your boat blind.